1000blxdesss/GG-Script-For-Last-Limit/README.md

 # GG-Script-For-Last-Limit
-my small script&mods for the game (to use in conjunction with the apk file)
+my small scripts&mods for the game (to use in conjunction with the apk file)